pathikrit/vocowl/README.md

 You can test this by going to <http://vocowl.com> which is hosted on GitHub pages and using a [test credit card](https://stripe.com/docs/testing) (or a real one if you want to thank me :-))

 This technique will let you host sophisticated client-side only apps on static file servers like DropBox or GitHub pages or out of S3.
-It also makes it possible for users to simple save and use the app locally from their own devices.
+It also makes it possible for users to simply save and use the app locally from their own devices.

 Rough sketch of how it works: